msagansk/Augur.Guide/collections/_version2-english/9-fork/4-migration-of-the-objects.md

 ## Dispute Windows
 [Dispute Windows]({{glossary_dispute_window}}) and their attached objects ([reporting fee pool]({{glossary_reporting_fee_pool}}), [reporting fees]({{glossary_reporting_fee}}), [validity bonds]({{glossary_validity_bond}}), and [participation tokens]({{glossary_participation_token}})) can not be migrated.

 Before and after a [fork]({{glossary_fork}}), there is no change in the features of a dispute window.
-That means Augur corrects reporting fee and validity bond, and adds those to reporting fee pool during a dispute window.
+This means Augur collects reporting fees and validity bonds, and adds those to reporting fee pool during a dispute window.
 At the end of the dispute window, the pool is paid out to participation token owners in proportion to the amount of participation token.

 In the [parent universe]({{glossary_parent_universe}}), anytime you can purchase participation tokens, and redeem them.
 By redeeming them, the [REP]({{glossary_reputation_token}}) that you paid to get the token return to you.
 Therefore, participation token owners who want to migrate their REP **MUST** redeem their tokens and migrate their REP within 60 days after a fork starts.